 1. It has a smart search feature that enables anyone to search for almost anything.
 Users get to type in almost anything and get a relevant search for their query.
 Whether you are searching for a form for employment or investment income, deductions or credit or anything else, the smart search can determine what you’re looking for and bring it to you.

 2. It has an auto-fill feature that can help you import pertinent information for your particular needs into your return directly from the CRA.
 This feature is easy to understand and works accurately.
 Significantly takes away the risk of filling in the wrong information.

-3. SimpleTax’s award-winning one-page design is by far one of its stand out qualities.
+3. SimpleTax’s award-winning one-page design is by far one of its stand-out qualities.
 While filling out your tax returns, everything happens on one page.
 No reloading and no need to refresh.
 For every piece of information you input or remove, your refund is calculated in real time and displayed as you go along.

 4. This tax software has a refund optimizer feature that works in the background, running different scenarios based on the information you have filled in to ensure that you get the best deal in terms of refunds.